 State and Local Tax Policy: What are the sources of revenue for local governments?

-Local governments collected general revenues totaling $1.4 trillion in 2008.
-A little less than 40 percent of that revenue came as transfers from the federal and state governments.
+Local governments collected general revenues totaling over $1.4 trillion in 2010.
+A little less than 40 percent of that revenue came as transfers from federal and state governments.
 The remainder came from local taxes, fees, and miscellaneous receipts.

-- Charges and miscellaneous receipts accounted for 23 percent of local government revenues in 2008, about $330 billion.
+- Charges and miscellaneous receipts accounted for 23 percent, or $323 billion, of local government revenues in 2010.

 The Numbers: What is the breakdown of tax revenues among federal, state, and local governments?